bart-sokolowski/browser-image-uploader/README.md

     -   Storage mode used\
     -   Upload timestamp

-A migration was created and applied to generate the SQLite database schema.
+A migration was created and applied to generate the SQLite database schema. \

+To maintain consistency between the uploaded file and its database record, the application performs a simple recovery step after each upload.
+The file is first saved to the selected storage provider, and then an audit entry is written to the SQLite database.
+If the database operation fails, the application automatically deletes the previously uploaded file using the storage service’s DeleteImageAsync method, preventing unreferenced files.
+The upload is only considered successful if both the storage operation and database record creation succeed.

 # **User Interface**